GaveKal: Chinese equities looking increasingly attractive

 Source: Eoin Treacy, Fullermoney, August 15, 2008.

-Ambrose Evans-Pritchard (Telegraph): Stage two of the gold bull market
+Ambrose Evans-Pritchard (Telegraph): Stage two of the gold bull market is just beginning

 "A war breaks out in the Caucasus, pitting Russia against a close ally of the United States.
 Inflation reaches a new peak in the euro-zone.
 The CPI reaches the highest in Britain since Bank of England independence.
 Rampant inflation sweeps the developing world.